richard-w1/momentum/README.md

-My name is Dylan and I like to play Monster Hunter
+My name is Sarthak, and I love playing chess.